geekblack22/RedditChatBot/README.md

 # RedditChatBot
- BAsed on the GPT-2 Model rerleased by openAI
+ Based on the GPT-2 Model rerleased by openAI